-Instagram Professional Accounts: How to Choose Between a Business or Creator Account
+How to Choose Between an Instagram Business Account and a Creator Account

-In mid-2019 Instagram added a profile option for the platform’s most powerful and important users: content creators.
-Instagram for business had been met with huge success, so Instagram introduced Creator accounts as a second type of Instagram “Professional account” positioned as a profile equipped with a variety of tools suited for an influencer’s needs.
+In mid-2019 Instagram added a profile option for the social media platform’s most powerful and important users: content creators.
+Instagram for business had been met with huge success, so Instagram introduced Creator accounts as a second type of Instagram “Professional account,” positioned as a profile equipped with a variety of tools suited for an influencer’s needs.

-When Instagram first released the Creator account, it made sense for content creators to make the switch because of the level of detail into growth analytics the account type provided.
+When Instagram first released the Creator account, it made sense for content creators / influencers to make the switch; Creator accounts offered in-depth detail on growth analytics that personal profiles and business profiles did not.
 After all, understanding your audience and its behavior on the app is imperative to creating highly engaging content.
 Additionally, the Creator account gave content creators exclusive access to tools such as Creator Studio and Shoppable posting, both of which make Instagram ads more successful, making the benefits of an Instagram hard to ignore.

-Today, however, Instagram gives Instagram Professional accounts (both Business and Creator) nearly identical account features.
-So if you’re running your Instagram account like a business (hint- all creators should!) you’ll have the same access to analytics with an Instagram Business account as you would with an Instagram Creator account.
+Today, however, Instagram gives all Professional accounts (Business and Creator) nearly identical account features.
+So if you’re running your Instagram account like a business (hint- all creators should!) you’ll have the same access to Instagram analytics tools with a business profile as you would with a creator profile.

-So, exactly what tools do Professional Instagram accounts provide?
+So, what tools do Professional Instagram accounts provide?

 - View daily number of followers and unfollowers.
 Non-Professional Instagram accounts (AKA personal accounts) do not allow you to access growth analytics or insight into content performance.
-Professional accounts, like Business and Creator accounts, allow you to view daily and weekly follower counts, which gives more visibility into what type of content may have a positive or negative impact on your following.
-Additionally, Professional accounts show you insights for reach, impressions, and profile views for each story or feed post.
+But, both creator and business profiles allow you to view daily and weekly follower counts, which gives more visibility into what type of content may have a positive or negative impact on your following.
+Additionally, both creator and business profiles show you insights for reach, impressions, and profile views for each Instagram story or Instagram feed post.

 Profile Display Controls (Business + Creator accounts)

-- Control how users contact you with flexible category and contact options.
+- Control how users contact you with flexible category and contact information options.
 Optionally display category labels such as “Blogger”, “Makeup Artist” or “Public Figure”, etc. are available should you choose them.
 Contact buttons are useful to some, but not preferred by all, so Instagram has made it easy for creator and business profiles alike to toggle on and off contact information such as email, phone number, etc.

 Shoppable Posts (Business + Creator accounts)

-- Creator accounts have the option to filter their messages into “Primary” and “General” inboxes.
+- Both Business and Creator accounts have the option to filter their messages into “Primary” and “General” inboxes.
 Messages in the Primary Inbox are typically those that a user has turned on notifications for.
 These messages tend to be from an influencer’s friends or brand collaboration contacts.
-Creators have the option to turn off these notifications and filtering at any time.
+With either Professional account, you have the option to turn off these notifications and filtering at any time.

 Limitations of Creator Accounts

 - No Call to Action buttons.
-Creator profiles cannot utilize the call to action feature that Business accounts have access to.
-Business accounts can integrate with a variety of apps to allow for scheduling, appointment booking, ticket purchases etc. directly in the app.
+Creator profiles cannot utilize the call to action feature that Business profiles have access to.
+Business profiles can integrate with a variety of apps to allow for scheduling, appointment booking, ticket purchases, etc. directly in the app.

 - Creator accounts are not compatible with auto-publish/analytic apps.
-You will not be able to integrate with apps like Later which schedule your posts to go live at a later date or Sprout which allows you to manage comments directly in their app.
+You will not be able to integrate with apps like Later which schedules your posts to go live at a later date or Sprout which allows you to manage comments directly in their app.
 For Instagram users serious about social media marketing, this can be a huge drawback.
 Unlike Business profiles, Creator profiles do not have access to the Instagram API.
 If you choose to use a Creator account, it is important to note that you’ll likely lose access to any apps that allow you to schedule posts or mange parts of your account from a desktop.

 Understanding that both Professional accounts nearly mirror one another, we asked the question, which profile is best for creators focused on Instagram marketing?
 Which profile would brands prefer creators to have when working together on a campaign?